 the Registered Participant has signed and delivered a completed form included in the Information System Rules identifying the person(s) for which the user account(s) in the Auction Tool shall be established, including any third parties authorised to act on behalf of the Registered Participant for the purposes of return and transfer of Long Term Transmission Rights in accordance with Article 39 and Article 42; and

-(b) the Registered Participant has fulfilled the requirements on authentication as set forth by the Information System Rules published by the Single Allocation Platform; such requirements may include technology for authentication purposes.
+the Registered Participant has fulfilled the requirements on authentication as set forth by the Information System Rules published by the Single Allocation Platform; such requirements may include technology for authentication purposes.

 The Single Allocation Platform shall confirm the creation of the user account or may send a refusal note to the Registered Participant, at the latest, five (5) Working Days after the receipt of the relevant signed and completed form by the Registered Participant.
-The confirmation or refusal note shall be sent via email to the operational contact person specified by the Registered Participant in accordance with Article 9.
+The confirmation or refusal note shall be sent via electronic means as specified by the Single Allocation Platform on its website.

 The Single Allocation Platform shall send the duly justified refusal note if the requirements listed in paragraph 1 of this Article are not fulfilled and access to the Auction Tool will not be granted.